Health & Wellness

 HIGH SCHOOL GRADUATION REQUIREMENTS

 Highlander Charter School has established that each student must earn 20 credits to participate in graduation exercises and receive a high school diploma.
 They must also meet the additional requirements stated below.
 All course credits and requirements must be completed in order for students to participate in graduation exercises.

-40 hours of community service (10 hours each year)
+- 40 hours of Community Service (Suggested 10 hours each year)

 - Successful completion of the Senior Capstone Project (required ℅ 2026 and later) or Senior Portfolio (only available as an option for ℅ 2024 and 2025)